 Click here to get to my review of all of the food items we tried along with a printable checklist of the best things to get and a “this, not that” list for types of food that show up across the park (e.g., this cheesecake, not that one).

-No. You need a park ticket to get into the Epcot Food and Wine Festival, all of the booths cost money, and most of the special activities have an additional fee (and some require reservations).
-The Eat to the Beat Concert series is free with a valid park admission.
+No. You need a park ticket PLUS a valid Epcot park reservation to get into the park.
+Plus all of the booths cost money, and most of the special activities have an additional fee (and some require reservations).

 When you enter the park make sure to pick up your festival passport so you can keep track of all the countries you’ve visited.
 The passport + passport stickers inside are included with admission and a fun addition to the festival!

 No, unlike Disney After Hours, you don’t need a special ticket.
-A regular park ticket, a mid-day (after noon) ticket, a park hopper, or an annual pass will all work just fine to get you into the park!
+A regular park ticket or annual pass plus a park reservation will all work just fine to get you into the park!

 The drinks range anywhere from $4.00 for the non-alcoholic frozen apple pie at the Appleseed Orchard to $32 for the Dom Pérignon Brut Champagne at Shimmering Sips.